prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans/controller.md

 </div>
 </div>

 Unfortunately, this fan controller only supports 3-pin fan headers.
 However, it does allow you to control the speed of all of the 3-pin fans that otherwise would not have a PWM function.
 It doesn't have any fancy features or crazy software, but it's also less than $20.
-If you're on a budget, this fan controller gets the job done – it's simple, reliable, and best of all, it's cheap.
+If you're on a low budget – say, a [$500 budget gaming PC](/budget-pcs/500/), for example – this fan controller gets the job done.
+It's simple, reliable, and best of all, it's cheap.

 ## What is a Fan Controller?